ryansheehy0/Cheat_Sheets/C++/cpp.md

 	- Ex: `int arr[] = {0, 0, 0};` the size is 3
 - Constants with array
 	- Ex: `const int arr[3]` means that it's an array of constant ints.

+There are multiple ways of passing arrays to function
+- `void func(int arr[row][col])`
+	- row and col have to be constants
+	- Any array passed into this function needs to have its size be defined at compile time.
+The size cannot be defined with variables, but with constants.
+- `void func(int arr[], int rows, int cols)`
+	- The size doesn't have to be known at compile time.

 ## [Order of operations](#c)